 Man who allegedly shot, killed one woman, injured two others arrested in Oklahoma City

 OKLAHOMA CITY, Okla. - A man who allegedly shot at three women and killed one of them in a deadly triple shooting on Feb.
-28 was arrested in Oklahoma Thursday.
+28 was arrested in Oklahoma on Thursday.

 The Oklahoma City Police Department said it arrested Darius Howard, 23, after an investigation led the local law enforcement and the United States Marshals Service to follow him from Baton Rouge.